 Most recently, Julie has been working with children and various art mediums in spiritual and therapeutic settings.
 She believes that people of all ages can heal and connect through the practices of Expressive Arts.

 Welcome to CREATE Community Studios!
 My name is Marion Leap.
 I grew up in the Capital Region and attended Niskayuna High School where I realized my love for creating art.
 At the College of Saint Rose, I studied under some fantastic teachers and graduated with concentrations in painting, silkscreen and drawing.
 For 34 years, I taught K-6 art, first in the Coxsackie-Athens School District and the last 25 years in the City School District of Albany.
 In 2013, I retired and began pursuing my passion in creating art.
 As my husband put it, I was “retired but not tired”.
 I also have three children who I am proud to say also make use of art in varying degrees to express themselves.
+Marion instructs our Kids' Art Time workshop in Schenectady, and will be the instructor for this summers Art in the Park.

 Colleen Wygal is an energetic poet and teacher of literature.
 She has worked with children and adults of all ages and is skilled at coaxing even the most timid writers to wield their wisdom.
+Colleen instructs our Everything is Lit and All Write Together workshops in Schenectady.
+She will be instructing for this summers Art in the Park program.

 Celeste has been knitting since childhood and is currently pursuing Level III of the TKGA Master Knitting Program.
 She began teaching classes in 2008, using her graduate training in fine arts and education to provide high quality instruction to her students.
 Celeste’s patterns have been featured on the cover of Interweave Knits magazine and in special issues including The Unofficial Harry Potter Knits, Jane Austen Knits, and Holiday Gifts, the Knitting and Crochet Pattern-a-Day Calendars.
 Her books are Knits of a Feather and Baby & Me Knits.
 She regularly teaches knitting, spinning, and crochet lessons throughout the northeast.
+Celeste instructs our Knit Night workshop in Schenectady.

 Victoria O. Milne, MSEd, CSC

 Victoria O. Milne is excited to join Create.
 She has a passion for finding the extraordinary in the ordinary.
 She holds a Master's Degree in Multicultural Education and is a NYS Certified K-12 School Counselor, Licensed Interfaith Minister, Bereavement Practitioner, and is an Ecclesiastically Endorsed Clinical Chaplain.
 She has been leading children and adults at schools, colleges, hospitals, and workshops to Wellness of Mind, Body and Spirit through the discovery of life's meaning and hope in times of transition.
 Victoria is the owner of Sanctuary of Heart and Spirit, which can be found at www.sanctuaryheart.com.
+Victoria instructs our Scrapbook of Love workshop in Schenectady.

 I’m an artist that focuses primarily on fantasy illustration, portraiture, and character design.
 I graduated from Skidmore College in 2008 with a bachelor’s degree in fine art, and began my freelancing career in 2010 doing both graphic design and illustration projects for various clients.
 In July of 2015 I began teaching at the College of Saint Rose’s Summer Academy for Youth, and I continue to teach my classes every summer to children in grades 6-10.
+Emily instructs our Fantasy/Manga Drawing workshop in Saratoga.